trust-mfn-berlin/animals-as-objects/vault/theme.putting-animals-on-display.md

 <figcaption>

-_The antelope house at Berlin Zoo around 1920.
+_The antelope house at Berlin Zoo, around 1920.
 (AZGB.
 All rights reserved.)_

 </figcaption>